apache/yunikorn-site/docs/developer_guide/env_setup.md

 under the License.
 -->

-There are several ways to setup a local development environment for Kubernetes, the two most common ones are `Minikube` ([docs](https://kubernetes.io/docs/setup/minikube/)) and `docker-desktop`.
+There are several ways to setup a local development environment for Kubernetes, the three most common ones are `Minikube` ([docs](https://kubernetes.io/docs/setup/minikube/)), `docker-desktop` and `kind` ([kind](https://kind.sigs.k8s.io/))
-`Minikube` provisions a local Kubernetes cluster on several Virtual Machines (via VirtualBox or something similar). `docker-desktop` on the other hand, sets up Kubernetes cluster in docker containers.
+`Minikube` provisions a local Kubernetes cluster on several Virtual Machines (via VirtualBox or something similar). `docker-desktop` on the other hand, sets up Kubernetes cluster in docker containers.  `kind` provides lightweight Kubernetes clusters for Windows, Linux and Mac.

 ## Local Kubernetes cluster using Docker Desktop